venelinpetrov/react-kotlin-fullstack-case-study/frontend/README.md

 Pages live in the `src/pages` directory and are `default` exported so we can use them in the router.
 It's also a good practice to memoize them, for better performance in larger apps.
 In this case it doesn't matter.

+### Notification Mechanism

+Notifications are a bit unique in how they're handled.
+They're implemented via the `<Notification />` component, which resides at the top level of the app.
+However, unlike most components, notification state needs to be updated from anywhere in the app, regardless of component hierarchy.

+To support this, we use createSlice to define a notification slice that exposes two actions: `showNotification` and `hideNotification`.

+For convenience, we've created a `useNotification` hook to simplify dispatching these actions.
+This hook abstracts away the need to manually import `useDispatch` and call it directly.
+Instead, it provides two utility functions that handle the dispatching for you.

+### Error Handling

+Error handling is implemented in two ways: local and global.

+1. Local Error Handling

+Errors are caught using `try-catch` blocks.
+When an error occurs, the useNotification hook is used to dispatch a notification with the appropriate payload.

+2. Global Error Handling

+This follows the same approach in terms of UI feedback, but is handled via middleware, on a global level.

 ### Types

 Types can be defined at various levels, but our preferred approach is to define them as close as possible to where they are used.
 If a type needs to be elevated to a higher scope, we do so only when there’s a clear need.
 This helps us avoid unnecessarily polluting the global or shared type space.